LiXinGr/Bachelor-thesis/README.md

 ## Bachelor-thesis-Experiments

 In this folder, the videos from the dataset **DGBP** are categorized according to the experiments in which they were used.

+## Files

+This folder contains an application for an Android phone that can be downloaded and installed, the source codes for this application, as well as a programmed algorithm for determining the rotation speed of objects.